§ 7801 Short title.

 a.
 The Secretary of the Department;

 b.
-The Director of the Delaware Economic Development Office;
+The Director of the Division of Small Business, Development and Tourism;

 c.
 The Secretary of the Department of Agriculture;